SIBI-MS/UG-Project-LAMS/README.md

 # LAMS (Library Attendance Management System) 📚
 ![LAMS](ProjectLAMS/photo_2024-03-01_22-05-27.jpg)
 LAMS is a comprehensive web-based application designed to streamline the process of monitoring and managing student attendance while providing insights into library usage patterns.
-Developed to meet the needs of educational institutions, LAMS offers a range of features aimed at improving attendance tracking, data analysis, and user management.
+Developed as a graduation project for the 6th semester, LAMS offers a range of features aimed at improving attendance tracking, data analysis, and user management.

 ## Key Features 🚀